speedment/speedment-doc/pages/predicate.md

 | 2 | `START_EXCLUSIVE_END_INCLUSIVE`                | [1, 2, 5]         |
 | 3 | `START_EXCLUSIVE_END_EXCLUSIVE`                | [1, 2, 4, 5]      |

-Here is an example showing a solution where we print out all films that has a length that is *not* between 60 (inclusive) and 120 (inclusive):
+Here is an example that prints all films that has a length that is *not* between 60 (inclusive) and 120 (inclusive):
 ``` java
     films.stream()
         .filter(Film.LENGTH.notBetween(60, 120, Inclusion.START_INCLUSIVE_END_INCLUSIVE))